castle2668/astro-blog/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

-Any blog posts' images will be placed in the `public/` directory, and site images will be stored in `src/` directory.
+Any blog posts' images will be placed in the `public/images/` directory for using Image components to optimize and bundle them, and the website images will be stored in `src/images/` directory.

 ## 🧞 Commands